 Myth: I have to be in the same room.

-Myth: Cases with Domestic Violence or Restraining Orders should not be mediated.
+Myth: Cases with Domestic Violence or Restraining Orders are not suitable for mediation.

 Fact: A substantial proportion of cases coming to this office involve Restraining Orders or parties who have experienced Domestic Violence, or other kinds of abuse during the term of the party’s relationship.
 Most are successfully settled.
 Separate rooms are available and utilized in these situations if required or requested.
 A staggered arrival and departure time can also be arranged with prior notice to this office.

-Myth: My spouse is intimidating and therefore I don’t think mediation will work.
+Myth: My spouse is intimidating, so I don’t think mediation will work.

-Fact: If you are intimidated by your spouse or the process, simply request separate rooms.
-You are also able to arrive later and leave earlier then your spouse to lower the possibility of running into them in the halls or parking lot.
+Fact: If you are intimidated by your spouse or the process, please feel free to request separate rooms.
+You are also able to arrive and leave at different times as your spouse to keep from running into them in the halls or parking lot.
 Contact us ahead of time to arrange staggered times.

-Myth: I cannot mediate when my Spouse it lying or hiding assets.
+Myth: Mediation is not appropriate because my Spouse is lying or hiding assets.

 Myth: I think I need an expert.

 Fact: There are many ways to resolve issues, including the use of experts.
-Parties can agree to an expert in the mediation process, await the report, and then return to mediation.
-Additionally, there are other resources available for valuation of property which may be utilized, or other methods of valuing property that don’t require the use of an expert.
+Parties can agree on an expert in the mediation process, await the report, and then return to mediation.
+Frequently, more than one method to value property is available which does not require the use of an expert.
 This office is happy to provide those alternatives to the parties.
-Many times, the parties can agree on a value of a property or business, without the additional cost of experts.

-If an expert is required for the resolution of children’s issues, such as decision-making, parenting time and child support.
+Many times, the parties can agree on the value of a property or business, without the additional cost of experts.
+Also, Ms. Kreis has substantial experience in dealing with children’s issues, such as decision-making, parenting time and child support.
 Given her years of experience, she can also offer insight into how the court is likely to rule.

 Experts, if needed, can be agreed upon in mediation.
-Often agreements are reached regarding counseling for the parties and/or children as well.
-It is in the best interest of the parties and children to get the matter over with, and allow everyone to move on with their lives.
-Moreover, drug, alcohol and mental health issues can be resolved in mediation as well, often without a Child and Family Investigator, or PRE, or use of other experts or further delays in the settlement process.
+Often agreements are reached regarding counseling for the parties and children as well.
+It is in the best interest of the parties and children to get the matter resolved which allows everyone to move on with their lives.
+Drug, alcohol and mental health issues are routinely addressed in mediation, often without a Child and Family Investigator, or PRE, or use of other experts or further delays in the settlement process.
 Of course, if you already have a report, the mediator will review it and can provide feedback to assist the parties in reaching an agreement.

 Myth: The Judge will know better then us on what is best for our children.

-Parties need to keep in mind that they know the entire history of their situation.
-The court will only hear a boiled-down summary, and typically will never meet your kids.
+Also, keep in mind that you know the entire history of your situation.
+The court will only hear a boiled-down summary of the extremes, and typically never meets your kids.
 With this limited information, the court will then attempt to come up with a parenting plan to fit your needs and is in the best interest of the children.
-In mediation, the parties can spend more time examining how certain suggested plans will affect your kids and your life, and can also ensure that the children have the best possible schedule to meet their needs.
+In mediation, the parties can spend more time examining how different parenting plans will affect your kids and your life, and can also ensure that the children have the best possible schedule to meet their needs.

 Myth: I have to file something with the Court prior to mediating.